State of Palestine*

 - 12,000 women access improved obstetric health services

-- 35,000 children (50 per cent girls), 20,000 women and 20,000 men in vulnerable communities have improved access to safe drinking water and adequate sanitation, coupled with hygiene education
+- 1.6 million men, women, girls, boys in vulnerable communities have improved access to safe drinking water and adequate sanitation

 - 15,000 adolescents (50 per cent girls) access after-school learning, recreational and life-skills programmes